Live Webcams

 Interactive View

-This interactive, 360-degree webcam also offers high-resolution views of the top platform of Cerro Armazones, where ESO’s ELT is being build.
+This interactive, 360-degree webcam also offers high-resolution views of the top platform of Cerro Armazones, where ESO’s ELT is being built.
 The view point is different from the west camera but, by interacting with the image, you can see all around the platform.

 Static panorama image